So, You Think You Love Horses?

 Acupuncture in Horses

-[Veterinary Medicine ] Acupuncture is fairly well accepted as a form of complimentary medicine in horse care.
+[Veterinary Medicine ] Acupuncture is fairly well-accepted as a form of complimentary medicine in horse care.
 The evidence basis for its use is somewhat clouded by the fact that the acupoints used by many practitioners are based on the human acupuncture system transposed onto animals.
 This transposition is not a uniform one and any given practitioner may use one of several given formats for acupoints.
 It can also be difficult to decide if a perceived response if a result of treatment or just a natural resolution.
+A horse cannot tell you about its experience.
+Science does not value testimonials, but for what it is worth, I have observed a treatment and the horse's body language indicated relaxation after the treatment.
+Being a sceptic about all things, I need to ask, did it help or was the animal just responding to people leaving it alone?
+To my eyes it seemed to work.

 -